one-for-all/python-project12-team_builder/README.md

 5. python manage.py migrate
 6. python scripts/data_import.py

-Now, all set. run the project as usual by: python manage.py runserver
+Now, all set, run the project as usual by: python manage.py runserver

+### Notes:
+1. Notification on application status appears on viewing the applied project
+2. All fields for project creation are required